 - Aldi - provides practical, hands-on apprenticeships in logistics, stores and driving.
 The logistics programme is an intermediate scheme (Level 2) and takes a year to complete.
 As a store apprentice you have two options - the Career Starter intermediate scheme, which takes up to 15 months to complete or the advanced Store Management Apprenticeship, which takes 36 months.

-- Co-op - offers five different apprenticeship pathways - food retail, logistics, funeral care, support functions, legal.
+- Co-op - offers five different apprenticeship pathways - food retail, logistics, funeral care, support functions and legal.

 - EE - the 15-month intermediate apprenticeship teaches you how to become a top-class retailer.